 Millennials, a cohort of over 1.8 billion people, account for a quarter of the world’s population and have a combined spending power of $2.5 trillion.
 By 2025, they will comprise three-quarters of the global workforce.
 As the first generation of digital natives, millennials’ affinity for technology not only shapes the way they shop but also how they communicate with businesses – 60% communicate via texts.
 Clearly, brands must proactively cater to the preferences of this increasingly important and discerning customer segment with significant spending power.
 The alternative: risk eroding brand loyalty and market share.

 Millennials and their technology aspirations

-To understand why millennials prefer chatbots, it’s important to recognise how they differ from the generations before them.
+To understand why millennials prefer chatbots, it’s important to recognize how they differ from the generations before them.
 Millennials are more educated and tech-savvy as compared to their parents and grandparents.
-They often turn to the internet for answers and document their live on social media.
+They often turn to the internet for answers and document their life on social media.
 93% own smartphones and almost all of them use the internet.
-Insights from Visa research show that “Millennials are an outward looking, aspirational population – who value easy, immediate access to the brands that make them happy”.
+Insights from Visa research show that “Millennials are an outward-looking, aspirational population – who value easy, immediate access to the brands that make them happy”.
 It’s easy to see why using chatbots to communicate with businesses, instead of human support, comes naturally to them.

 Millennials and chatbots – a marriage made in heaven

 The behavioral traits of millennials and the customer experience promise of a well-designed chatbot are a perfect match.
 Here’s why.